Social Work Learning Outcomes

 After Pacific | Social work graduates work in diverse settings — including criminal justice, child welfare, healthcare, school social work, government, mental health, agencies for the elderly, research organizations, advocacy, human rights, community development, international social work and substance abuse programs.

-Many attend graduate programs in social work, including Pacific’s master of social work program on the Eugene Campus.
+Many attend graduate programs in social work, including Pacific’s master of social work program.
 Students who complete our undergraduate social work program may be eligible for an accelerated master’s program.

 Student Learning Outcomes

 Our Student Learning outcomes are set forth from the Educational Policy and Accreditation Standards of the Council on Social Work Education (CSWE).
 Specifically, the bachelor of social work program at Pacific seeks to:

 - Demonstrate Ethical and Professional Behavior

 - Advance Human Rights and Social, Economic, and Environmental Justice

 - Engage In Practice-informed Research and Research-informed Practice